mm80843/T3.5/docs/Benef/PBN__Benef_1268.md

 # __Efficient transportation and monitoring__

-## Name of the Benefit

-Drones can transport medical equipment and samples, monitor quarantine areas, and disinfect public spaces, reducing the risk of contamination and improving efficiency.

 ## Description of Benefits pertaining to Beneficiaries

 * [Investing in drone technology can improve the effectiveness and speed of response to the spread of COVID-19, potentially saving lives and reducing costs associated with manual interventions.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1428.md)